bkager/Tiny-node-cookbook/recipe-name-greeter.md

 ![Screenshot of above instructions and their output](https://github.com/bkager/Node-cookbook/assets/68086185/99c55486-25bb-4648-be67-a60765a5efb2)

-You don't need to worry about process.env right now, but it's a good sample of the sort of stuff the process module gives you access to--information about the Node process that is currently running and the environment its running in on your computer.
+You don't need to worry about process.env right now, but it's a good sample of the sort of stuff the process module gives you access to--information about the Node process that is currently running and the environment it's running in on your computer.

+___
+**process.argv**

-The one piece of the process object that we care about right now is the process.argv property, which holds an array containing the command-line arguments passed in when a Node process is launched.
-So when you tell Node to execute a script like greeter.js, XXX: CHANGE NAME, if you type anything after the command `node greeter.js`, Node will save that extra input in the process.argv array.
+The one piece of the process object that we'll worry about right now is the .argv property.
+Proces.argv holds an array containing the command-line arguments passed in when a Node process is launched.
+When you tell Node to execute a script like greeter.js, XXX: CHANGE NAME, if you type anything after the command `node greeter.js`, Node will save that extra input in the process.argv array.

 To try this out, exit the Node REPL and create a new testfile called testfile.js.
 In it, enter `console.log(process.argv)`, and save it.
 From the command line, tell Node to run this program:

 ![Screenshot of terminal.
 Command entered: "node testfile.js".
 Output described below.](https://github.com/bkager/Node-cookbook/assets/68086185/962480c3-08e9-48a6-9e2c-f00f878e7735)

 Your program prints out the process.arv array.
 This array always contains at least one value, which is the path to the Node installation on your machine.
-If you console.log process.argv from inside the Node REPL, it will return an array containing this.
-If you console.log process.env from inside a program you've written and run with node, the second value in it will be the path to the program, which you can see it outputting here from my test file.
+If you console.log process.argv from inside the Node REPL, it will return an array containing just this.
+If you console.log process.env from inside a program you've written and run with node, the second value will be the path to the program, which you can see it outputting here from my test file.

 Here's where process.argv gets fun.
 If we add any other values on the command line when we run our program, those values will also be saved in process.argv.
 Run testfile.js again and add a few random words after the `node testfile.js` command:

 ![Screenshot of terminal.
 Command entered: "node testfile.js parrot 'beach ball' shiny".
 Output described below.](https://github.com/bkager/Node-cookbook/assets/68086185/e5c82eba-baad-43d2-9972-8d012a5e286c)

 Our process.argv array now contains the three new arguments that I added when running the program.
 We've logged these values from inside our program, meaning that they're available inside our code thanks to the process.argv array.
-We can grab those values out of process .argv and do whatever we want with them.
+We can grab those values out of process.argv and do whatever we want with them.

 To try this out, create a new file called `name-greeter.js` and enter the code at the top of the page in it.
 Save it, and from the command line, tell Node to run your program, adding a name after the command: